 Susan, a Customer Success Manager (CSM), was in for a shock when one of her long-time customers called and spoke roughly to her.
-She had no idea as to what had triggered the outburst.
-The business for the customer was going well, support tickets were well within the agreed SLA, and still, there was something going on which the CSM wasn’t aware of.
+She had no idea what had triggered the outburst.
+The business for the customer was going well, support tickets were well within the agreed SLA, and still, there was something going on that the CSM wasn’t aware of.
 Due to the lack of awareness, the further conversations took a hit and went spiraling downward!

 Let’s call the customer “Mr.X” and see what had gone wrong and how Susan should have handled this difficult customer conversation.

 First things first-why are some conversations difficult?
 The talks become tough due to a number of factors.
 More often than not, it is due to differences in people’s expectations from the conversations and the real value that they get.
 Sometimes miscommunication contributes to misaligned hopes and expectations.